redhat-nfvpe/kni-upi-lab/README.md

-# KNI Automation Framework
+# KNI UPI Automation Framework

-The KNI AF provides a series of scripts that simply the deployment of an OCP 4.x cluster.
+The KNI UI AF provides a series of scripts that simply the deployment of an OCP 4.x cluster using the UPI method of installation.
 KNI AF is designed to leverage a prescribed hardware / network setup in order to simplify the deployment process.

 The prescribed infrastructure architecture is shown below.